msc-acse/acse-9-independent-research-project-sanazss/README.md

 # CFG file
 The cfg file contains the structure of the network.
 It should be updated based on the number of classes.
 # Weights
-The best and last weights are saved in weights folder.
+Create weights folder.
+The best and last weights of a model are saved in this folder.
 # Training
 Start training: python3 train.py to begin training on SAR data.
 Each epoch trains on SAR images and test on SAR validation set.
 # Inference